 What the Finer Division Changes

 The interpretive consequence of this finer grid is what makes KP feel different in practice.
-In Parashari, a planet at 12° of Cancer is read as a Cancer-Moon-flavored Pushya placement, and the reading rarely descends below that level unless a navamsha or higher divisional chart is brought in for special analysis.
-In KP, the same planet at 12° of Cancer is read as Cancer (sign) — Pushya (star, lord Saturn) — Mercury (sub-lord, because Mercury's segment of Pushya happens to contain that exact degree).
+In Parashari, a planet at 6° of Cancer is read as a Cancer-Moon-flavored Pushya placement, and the reading rarely descends below that level unless a navamsha or higher divisional chart is brought in for special analysis.
+In KP, the same planet at 6° of Cancer is read as Cancer (sign), Pushya (star, lord Saturn), and Mercury (sub-lord, because Mercury's segment of Pushya contains that exact degree).

 That third level changes things.
-The planet now carries a Saturn-flavored Pushya motivation but its outcome is filtered through Mercury — the sub-lord — which means the result will tend to come through commerce, communication, calculation, or skilful planning rather than through Saturn's pure structural patience.
-Two charts that look almost identical in Parashari can therefore read very differently in KP, simply because their sub-lord assignments fall in different segments and predict different vehicles for the same underlying theme.
+The planet still carries a Saturn-flavored Pushya motivation, but its outcome is filtered through Mercury as the sub-lord.
+In practice, KP would expect the result to come more through commerce, communication, calculation, or skilful planning than through Saturn's pure structural patience.
+Two charts that look almost identical in Parashari can therefore read very differently in KP, simply because their sub-lord assignments fall in different segments and indicate different vehicles for the same underlying theme.

 The Sub-Lord Theory Explained

 The phrase "sub-lord theory" is the heart of KP, and it deserves a careful unpacking.
-In Parashari practice, when you want to know whether a particular house will give its result during a particular dasha, you weigh the dasha lord's house signification against several factors — its placement, its dignity, its yoga participation, its aspect from benefics and malefics, the strength of the house cusp lord, and so on.
+In Parashari practice, when you want to know whether a particular house will give its result during a particular dasha, you weigh the dasha lord's house signification against several factors: its placement, dignity, yoga participation, aspects from benefics and malefics, the strength of the house cusp lord, and so on.
 Many of those factors can pull in different directions, which is exactly the ambiguity Krishnamurti found problematic.

 KP's response is to introduce a single deciding question on top of all that analysis: what does the sub-lord of the relevant cusp say?
 If the sub-lord signifies the house in question through one of three specific channels, the house will give its result during a period of that sub-lord or its significators.
 If the sub-lord does not signify the house, the house will not give its result no matter how strong the conventional indicators look.
 The sub-lord is the final arbiter, and the rest of the chart only fine-tunes the timing and texture.